haacked/haacked.com/_posts/2026/2026-07-20-remote-commit-signing.md

 The whole system comes down to two decisions:

 1. There is exactly one stable agent path on the machine: `~/.ssh/agent.sock`, a symlink.
 Shells, GUI apps, and git all point at the symlink, and the symlink points at whichever real agent socket is currently alive.
-2. Git figures out the signing key at the moment of signing, not ahead of time.
-No cached key file, nothing to go stale.
+2. Git figures out the signing key at the moment of signing, not ahead of time, so there's no cached key file to go stale.

 Everything else is plumbing to keep those two things true.
 All of it lives in [my dotfiles](https://github.com/haacked/dotfiles/).